patr1c1a/python_programming_challenges_with_unit_tests/Readme.md

 **run_tests.py** file.
 The line that needs to be commented will look like this:
 `suite.addTests(loader.loadTestsFromModule(tests.file_to_skip))`.

-The **ENG** folder contains a file called `proposed_solutions.md` which includes code that might be a solution for each one of the exercises.
+The **ENG** folder also contains a file called [**proposed_solutions.md**](/ENG/proposed_solutions.md) which includes code that might be a solution for each one of the exercises.
 This doesn't imply those are the only or even the most efficient solutions.
 It's just example code that could be useful as a starting point in case you cannot solve any of the challenges.
-The file was created with `markdown` so that the code can be hidden from view, leaving only the function documentation visible, so you can select which function code you wish to see.
+The file was created with [markdown](https://en.wikipedia.org/wiki/Markdown) so that the code can be hidden from view, leaving only the function documentation visible, so you can select which function code you wish to see.
 This file should be opened with a program that renders `markdown` (a web browser, for example).

 ### How to write the code